-If you’re a divorcing parent, you’ll want to call your Richland Family Lawyer to help you with this process.
+If you’re a divorcing parent, you’ll want to call your Kennewick Family Lawyer to help you with this process.
 The longer you wait, the more time you’re going without the support and financial assistant you need to take care of your children.
 Child custody lawyers can even help you get back child support that you should have received over time.

 Help with Child Support Implementation